Usbac/quich/README.md

 `make; sudo make install`

-Now you should be able to access to Quich running `quich` in your terminal.
+Now you should be able to access Quich by running `quich` in your terminal.

 ### Naming